GuenterQuast/PhyPraKit/README.md

 =====

-PhyPraKit is a collection of python modules `(supporting pyhton 2.7 (dprecated) and python >=3.6)` for data visialisation and analysis in experimental laboratory cources in physics, developed at the faculty of physics at Karlsruhe Institute of Technology (KIT).
+PhyPraKit is a collection of python modules `(supporting pyhton 2.7 (dprecated) and python >=3.6)` for data visualisation and analysis in experimental laboratory courses in physics, developed at the faculty of physics at Karlsruhe Institute of Technology (KIT).
-As the modules are intended primarily for use by undertraduate students in Karlsruhe, the documentation is partly in German language, in particular the desctiption of the the examples.
+As the modules are intended primarily for use by undertraduate students in Karlsruhe, the documentation is partly in German language, in particular the description of the examples.

 Cerated by: